- beclometasone dipropionate

 A. Contents of the Package

-If the package contents are not the same as this, return your inhaler to the person who supplied it (e.g. pharmacist or doctor) and get a new one.
+For information on the contents of the pack see section 6.
+If the package contents are not the same as described in section 6, return your inhaler to the person who supplied it and get a new one.

 B. General Warnings & Precautions